ppatel08/MultipleGithub/README.md

 # MultipleGithub

-How to set up Multiple github on Window
+This is a simple repo that shows how to connect two different github account in same Window PC using SSH Key.